zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 This tutorial will walk through the steps required to monetize your Zuplo managed API.
-If you don't already have a Zuplo API, you can create a new project and use the "Todo" sample or follow the
-[getting started quickstart](./step-1-setup-basic-gateway.md).
+If you don't already have a Zuplo API, you can create a new project and use the "Todo" sample or follow step 1 of the [getting started quickstart](./step-1-setup-basic-gateway.md).

 After you have a working Zuplo API, we can move forward!